duckduckgo/duckduckgo/documentation/spice2.md

 }
 ```

-As mentioned, every plugin requires a Spice callback function, for the *NPM* plugin, the callback is the `ddg_spice_npm()` function that we defined here in *npm.js*.
+As mentioned, every instant answer requires a Spice callback function, for the *NPM* instant answer, the callback is the `ddg_spice_npm()` function that we defined here in *npm.js*.
 The *NPM* Perl module we wrote specifies this as the callback by using the name of the package `DDG::Spice::NPM` and gives this *ddg_spice_npm* name to the API call so that this funtion will be executed when the API responds using the data returned from the upstream (API) provider as the function's input.

 #####npm.js (continued)
 ```javascript